![]() |

-Facial exfoliants rely on a combination of coarse ingredients and moist ingredients combined to make a rough paste.
+Facial exfoliants rely on a combination of coarse and moist ingredients combined to make a rough mixture.
 It's that simple.
 Your skin type, dry, oily or sensitive, determines which ingredients are best to use.
 Although many ingredients can be used by all skin types.

 Once you know the basics don't be afraid to experiment with your own creations.
 A look at the combination of ingredients used in skin care products and you will quickly realize that so many different foods can be used to make your own homemade exfoliant.
 Chocolate cleansers, pumpkin facials and green tea moisturizers are products turning up for our skin care.